delta750/coreui/src/cui/docs/src/components/tutorial.md

 Open the page in a browser and you should see "Hello World!" printed in large letters.
 If you only see a blank page, make sure you've [built the project](../getting-started.html) at least once.
 When the page loads, the words "Hello World" should appear at the top of the page.

-#### Lets try to use some options
+#### JavaScript settings

-Inside our test page, just under the `h2` reference lets add a paragraph tag and use a `class` as the script hook for the `helloWorld` component.
+Inside the test page, just under the `h2` element add a paragraph tag and use a `class` as the script hook for the `helloWorld` component.

 ```html
 <p class="helloWorld"></p>
 ```

-Next, back in the script tag under the id test selector, add a new jQuery selector using the newly create `.helloWorld` class.
-But, this time we will pass in an options object overrideing the message text to be `Hello Class Element!`.
+Next, back in the script tag under the ID test selector, add a new jQuery selector using the newly create `.helloWorld` class.
+But this time pass an object that overrides the message text with `Hello Class Element!`.

 ```js
 // Class Test
 $('.helloWorld').helloWorld({message: "Hello Class Element!"});
 ```

-Once finished, rebuild the project and refreash the test page.
-This time two hello messages should appear, one saying "Hello World", the other saying "Hello Class Element!"
+Rebuild the project and refresh the test page.
+This time two hello messages appear: one saying "Hello World", the other saying "Hello Class Element!"

-#### Trying html options.
+#### HTML settings

-For a final test of the component, we need to try passing in options via the html `data-` attribute.
-To begin, under the other test elements, add an unordered list and a handful of list items.
-On each of the list items create a data attribute similar to the example below:
+For a final test of the component, try passing the options using the `data-` attribute.
+Below the other test elements, add an unordered list and a handful of list items.
+On each of the list items create a `data-` attribute similar to the example below:

 ```html
 <ul>